SAP/sap-btp-service-operator/README.md

 ## Troubleshooting and Support

-#### Cannot Create a Service Binding for Service Instance in `Delete Failed` State
+### Cannot create a binding because service instance is in `Delete Failed` state

 The deletion of my service instance failed.
-To fix the failure, I have to create a service binding, but I can't do this because the instance is in the `Delete  Failed` state.
+To fix the failure, I have to create a service binding, but I can't do that because the instance is in the `Delete  Failed` state.

 **Solution**

-To overcome this issue, use the `force_k8s_binding` query param when you create a service binding and set it to `true` (`force_k8s_binding=true`).
-You can do & this   either with the Service Manager Control CLI (smctl) [bind](https://help.sap.com/docs/SERVICEMANAGEMENT/09cc82baadc542a688176dce601398de/f53ff2634e0a46d6bfc72ec075418dcd.html) command or 'Create a Service Binding' [Service Manager API](https://api.sap.com/api/APIServiceManagment/resource).
+Use the `force_k8s_binding` query param when creating the service binding and set it to `true` (`force_k8s_binding=true`).
+Use either the BTP CLI [bind](https://help.sap.com/docs/btp/btp-cli-command-reference/btp-create-services-binding) command or 'Create a Service Binding' [Service Manager API](https://api.sap.com/api/APIServiceManager/resource/Platforms).

+**Note:** <br>
+Do not use the service-operator-access plan credentials to run this command.

-smctl Example
+btp cli Example

 >   ```bash
-  >   smctl bind INSTANCE_NAME BINDING_NAME --param force_k8s_binding=true
+  >   btp create services/binding --binding BINDING_NAME --instance-name INSTANCE_NAME  --parameters  '{"force_k8s_binding":true}'
   >   ```

 <br>